notqmail/notqmail/INSTALL.maildir.md

 locking.
 You can safely read your mail over NFS if it's in maildir format.
 Any number of machines can deliver mail to you at the same time.
-(On the other hand, for efficiency, it's better to get NFS out of the picture---your mail should be delivered on the server that contains your home directory.)
+(On the other hand, for efficiency, it's better to get NFS out of the picture -- your mail should be delivered on the server that contains your home directory.)

 Here's how to set up qmail to use maildir for your incoming mail: